abbiewade/abbiewade.github.io/smartalarmclock.md

 #### Putting it All Together
 Now that you have everything up and going, it is just a matter of running the two programs at the same time.
 Start off by getting the Arduino side of the project uploaded to the board.
 Once that is running, then start the python code running in your terminal.

-To test that your alarm clock is indeed working, you need to log into your google calendar and make sure there is an event in your calendar for a few minutes time before you start your python code.
-Provided you do this for the first time (as this will trigger the first alarm), then your clock is up and running perfectly.
+To test that your alarm clock is indeed working, you need to log into your google calendar and make sure there is an event in your calendar for a few minutes into the future before you start your python code.
+Provided you do this first your clock is up and running perfectly.

-The way that we choose the alarms in the python script will not work for everyone, and there are smarter ways to do this.
-For example, maybe you actually want to wake up 30 minutes before the event starts, or only have an alarm if the name of the event in your calendar is called "Alarm".
-It is entirely up to your personal preference what works best for you and you are highly encouraged to experiment!

 ## Final Remarks
 Congratulations on building your first smart alarm clock!
 You now have a device that will wake you up based on your calendar events.
 Throughout this tutorial you have learned the basics of using electronics, segmented displays, shift registers, real time clock modules, the serial communication protocol and hooking your projects up to the Internet!

+The way that we choose the alarms in the python script will not work for everyone, and there are smarter ways to do this.
+For example, maybe you actually want to wake up 30 minutes before the event starts, or only have an alarm if the name of the event in your calendar is called "Alarm".
+It is entirely up to your personal preference what works best for you and you are highly encouraged to experiment!

 But you shouldn't stop here.
 There are still many different directions you could take your smart clock.
 So here are some ideas to get you started.
 Keep in mind that not all of these future challenges are easy, and some will require more learning about new and different sensors.
 However, that shouldn't stop the fun!